hunterdw0007/rustlings/README.md

+🦀🦀🦀🦀🦀 I forked this repo to keep track of my progress learning Rust 🦀🦀🦀🦀🦀

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!